 - Select an option from the drop-down menu for Why are you deleting your account? and type in your password.

 - Select Delete (your username).

 Instagram will delete your profile and account details one month from the day you hit that delete button.
-You won’t be visible on Instagram at that time, and you can log back in before that date if you change your mind.
+You won’t be visible on Instagram between now and then.
+If you change your mind, you can log back in before the deletion date and choose to keep your account.